Nexfinity/CakeyBot-Wiki/moderation/warnings.md

 title: Warnings
 description:
 published: 1
-date: 2023-11-12T16:32:38.523Z
+date: 2024-01-06T12:20:28.691Z
 tags:
 editor: markdown
 dateCreated: 2022-10-18T08:13:25.136Z
 ---

 # Overview
 Warnings will record the date the warning was received, the reason as well as the moderator who made the warning.
-Warnings will also automatically post to your [Audit Log](audit-log) if you have one set up for Cakey Bot.
+Warnings will also automatically post to your [Audit Log](https://wiki.cakey.bot/en/moderation/audit-log) if you have one set up for Cakey Bot.
 This makes it useful to record previous moderation history for a user and allows you to impost stronger moderation punishments for repeat offenders.

 # Usage
 ## Warn Users